shawnfeldman/shawnfeldman/README.md

 # Hey Everyone
-I work at GitHub on the community and ecosystem side.
-I like to golang.
+I work at GitHub on all things api.
+I like to golang but lately i ruby.